 What is a micro pig?

 Micro pigs come in various sizes.
 Micro pigs are sometimes referred to as ‘teacup’ or miniature pigs.
 Contrary to popular beliefs there are no 10-12 inch fully grown teacup pigs in the UK (although the piglets are very tiny when standing next to teacups).
-It is not possible to estimate the size of full-grown micro pig; we can only guide you by showing you their parents and even grandparents.
+It is not possible to be exact on size of full-grown micro pig; we can only guide you by showing you their parents and grandparents.
 You must take into consideration what you feed your pig and how often it is fed, as this can increase a pigs size and weight.
-Your pig must also get enough exercise.
+Your pig must also get enough exercise – if your pig is overweight it can be extremely bad for their health.

 Caring for a micro pig